River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index: Introduction

-However, the scum feature has sparsely distributed and unstable pattern, making it difficult to improve the semantic segmentation accuracy.
-The scum segmentation on the river surface still has an over-prediction issue, and it is insufficiently accurate for scum monitoring on the river water surface.
-The area of interest, the scum, was obscured by the water surface, which was frequently reflected by the nearby background features such as building, bridge, pole, sign, sky, and trees.
+However, the scum feature has a sparsely distributed and unstable pattern, which makes it difficult to improve the semantic segmentation accuracy.
+The scum segmentation on the river surface still has an over-prediction issue, and is insufficiently accurate for scum monitoring on the river water surface.
+The area of interest, the scum, was obscured by the water surface, which frequently reflected the nearby background features such as the building, bridge, pole, sign, sky, and trees.
 The authors propose a patch-wise classification method using image augmentation to improve the precise recognition of the river scum.